 The National Taxonomy of Exempt Entities (NTEE) is a system developed by the National Center for Charitable Statistics (NCCS) and the Internal Revenue Service (IRS) to classify nonprofit organizations.

-Organizational Capacity: We assess three key indicators to determine how well a charity can sustain its efforts over time: average annual growth of primary revenue, average annual growth of program expenses, and working capital ratio.
+We assess three key indicators to determine how well a charity can sustain its efforts over time: average annual growth of program expenses, working capital ratio and the ratio of total liabilities to total assets.
 We issue a rating in each category, as well as a rating that combines a charity's performance in all three categories.

 Organizational Efficiency: We assess four key indicators to determine how efficiently and responsibly a charity functions day to day: fundraising efficiency, fundraising expenses, program expenses, and administrative expenses.
 We issue a rating in each of the four categories, as well as a rating that combines a charity's performance in all four categories.